espway/espway/README.md

 * 10 kohm resistor
 * 680 kohm resistor

+To use the old hardware config and schematic, you'll have to edit `src/espway_config.h` before compilation.
+See that file for notes.

 See the `schematic-old` folder for the schematic.
 It is drawn with [KiCad](http://kicad-pcb.org/) and there's a [rendered PDF](https://github.com/flannelhead/espway/raw/master/schematic/espway.pdf) in the repo.

-There's a new schematic in the works in `schematic` folder.
-It uses components from [kicad-ESP8266](https://github.com/jdunmire/kicad-ESP8266) by J. Dunmire, licensed under CC-BY-SA 4.0.
+The new schematic in `schematic` folder uses components from [kicad-ESP8266](https://github.com/jdunmire/kicad-ESP8266) by J. Dunmire, licensed under CC-BY-SA 4.0.
 The schematic is also licensed under CC-BY-SA 4.0.